-Preparing the pineapple may seem intimidating if you are new to it.
+Preparing a pineapple may seem intimidating if you are new to it.
 But it is simple!

-- Cut off the top and bottom and stand on a board.
+- Cut off the top and bottom and stand it on a board.

 - Using a large sharp knife remove the skin creating a barrel shape following the natural lines of the pineapple.

 - You are now left with a pineapple with lots of black dots on.
 These eyes follow a natural spiral pattern.
 Flip it on to its side and cut “V” shaped channels following this natural spiral.